How can I securely accept online payments?

-Attackers might try to forge or steal login credentials to access to your (admin) environment.
+Attackers might try to forge or steal login credentials to access your environment.
 Some well-known techniques are by brute-forcing weak passwords or exploiting a weak or broken admin authentication.
 Phishing or other so-called social engineering tricks are common by deceiving a person within your company to give access to sensitive information.

 If attackers gain unauthorized access to your pages, they can exfiltrate card data.
-A potential attacker can perform cross-site scripting attacks in different ways.
+A potential attacker can perform cross-site scripting attacks in different ways: